-- 1. A written case summary that provides a chronology of the history in the case for the past three years. - 2.
+- 1. A written case summary that provides a chronology of the history of the case for the past three years. - 2.
 Most recent assessment results. - 3.
-Documentation of educational progress/benefit from year to year for past three years. - 4.
+Documentation of educational progress/benefit from year to year for past three years.

+- 3204 AB 602 Special Education Fiscal Allocation Plan (Continued) - 4.
 IEP paperwork for the past three years. - 5.
 Important correspondence between the parent/guardian and the LEA. - 6.
 Evidence the district has shown due diligence in attempting to resolve the dispute prior to due process or attorney involvement.